ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

 1. Invoke get EHR service by a random subject_id
-2. The result should be negative, like "EHR for subject_id doesn't exist"
+2. The result should be negative, relato to "EHR for subject_id doesn't exist"

 ## C. EHR_STATUS Test Cases